We've independently reviewed this article to make sure it's as accurate as we can make it.

 You can also use a multimeter to test the thermostat, which is much easier to do than the above test, as it doesn’t require turning off the power or disconnecting and reconnecting any wires.

 Now make note of the reading.
-If it’s between 22 and 26 volts your thermostat has power, but if it reads 0, your thermostat is not getting any power at all.
+If it’s between 22 and 28 volts then your thermostat has power, but if it reads 0, your thermostat is not getting any power at all.

 There are a number of reasons why your air conditioner may be changing the temperature by itself.
 To recap . . .